shivpatel35/Patel-3907-a5/README.md

 Buttons- Sort by SN, Sort by Name, and Sort by Value Items in list will move based on button selection

+To Search:
+Enter Value, Serial Number, or Name to be searched in text field with prompt "Search" Press Search after entered.
+Search query will show as first index in table view

 Update Item:
 Select item with mouseclick in table view
 Will popup in text field where text fields can be changed